Wildwood Arts. Dartmoor’s Art Gallery.

+Welcome to Wildwood Art Gallery.
+We are a friendly, independent art gallery, representing the finest artists who work on Dartmoor and across the Southwest.
+We are a showcase for their high-quality art inspired by Dartmoor, the Southwest and its wonderful variety of nature and wildlife.
+Original oil, acrylic, watercolour, ink paintings, textile art, photography, wood art, book binding, calligraphy, glass-etching, embroidery, sewing, hand-made designer jewellery, felting and ceramics are among the plethora of original unique art works to be discovered here.
 We are located in the beautiful Walkham Valley on Dartmoor in a pretty village called Horrabridge.
-Wildwood celebrates the wealth of incredibly talented artisans here on Dartmoor and is a showcase for their high-quality art inspired by Dartmoor and its wonderful variety of nature and wildlife.
-Original oil, acrylic, watercolour, ink paintings, textile art, photography, wood art, book binding, calligraphy, glass-etching, embroidery, sewing, hand-made designer jewellery, felting and ceramics are among the plethora of original unique art works to be discovered here.

 Explore.
 Imagine.
 Learn.
 Create.